-- 1. Warning: When removing the modem, be careful not to strain the modem cable or shields. - 2.
+- 1. Warning: When removing the modem, be careful not to strain the modem cable or shield.
+Do not apply pressure to the modem.
+Read all of the procedure before removing and replacing the modem. - 2.
 Remove the two screws from the modem board.